Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 After three days, in what was for him quite a different culture, I was curious about what it was was like for him.

-And I asked him, I said, Hey, what's it like being in this culture with all these white people and most of them college professors?
+I asked him, I said, Hey, what's it like being in this culture with all these white people and most of them college professors?

-And he said, *it's okay man, but what really drives me nuts, to tell you the truth, is the sneaky bragging*.
+He said, *it's okay man, but what really drives me nuts, to tell you the truth, is the sneaky bragging*.

 I asked what he meant by sneaky bragging.